 As a delegate of the Information Commissioner, I am authorised to make decisions on applications for extensions of time under s 15AC(5) of the FOI Act.

-I have decided to grant the Department further time of 3 days to 24 September 2020 to process your request.
+I have decided to grant the Department further time to 24 December 2020 to process your request.
 My reasons follow: